sound-button/.github/profile/README.md

 <h3>Step 5: Use in your edits</h3>

-* Drag and drop the downloaded sound effect into your editing software.
+* Drag and drop the downloaded sound effect into your editing <a href="https://en.wikipedia.org/wiki/Software">Software</a>.
 Add it at the perfect time, such as during a joke, a reveal, or an emotional beat, to make your video stand out and appear more professional.

 <h3>Step 6: Test What Works</h3>